Battle of Petrovaradin: Battle

 At this decisive moment, Eugene sent Ebergenyi's cavalry to attack the left wing while ordering Württemberg's battalions to attack the right supporting by cuirassiers.
 At the same time Eugene sent the reserve of Lõffelholz to secure the centre that was now moving forward.
 Meanwhile, the cannons of the fortress started ripping into the Turkish lines.
 János Pálffy with the Habsburg cavalry pushed back the Ottoman cavalry blocking simultaneously the escape route of the Janissaries, the Habsburg infantry moved in after the remaining Turks.
 Eugene launched a general attack leading the charge himself against the Ottoman's encampment.
 Damat Ali Pasha who, at the head of his bodyguard, plunged into the battle in a desperate charge, was killed, (Note: Damad Ali was buried in the Belgrade Fortress, Kalemegdan, his tomb is known as Damat Ali-Paša's Turbeh) as well as the governors of Anatolia and Adana, Türk Ahmed Pasha and Hüseyn Pasha, along with 20,000 men.
 The Imperial losses were 3,695 common soldiers and 469 officers.
 The battle was over by 2 pm.
 Eugene of Savoy had taken only five hours to rout the Ottomans.
 Eugene wrote his report on the battle from Damad Ali's tent, reporting the seizure of 172 cannons, 156 banners, and five horse-tail standards as well as the Turkish war chest.

 Aftermath

 The Austrian Army spent 5 and 6 August on the battlefield, on 7 August it crossed the left bank of the Danube.
 A cavalry group made up of 1,400 riders, including 200 hussars, under General Carl Graf von Eckh set out in pursuit of the Turks.

+Pope Clement XI sent a consecrated sword to Prince Eugene to celebrate his victory over the Turks.

-Within 20 days, Eugene had marched his army into the Banat, subduing the countryside with the help of Serbian irregulars and besieged the fortress of Temeşvar, which had been in Ottoman hands since 1552; on 16 October, after a siege of 43 days, Temeşvar surrendered.
+Within 20 days, Eugene had marched his army into the Banat, subduing the countryside with the help of Serbian irregulars, and besieged the fortress of Temeşvar, which had been in Ottoman hands since 1552; on 16 October, after a siege of 43 days, Temeşvar surrendered.
 It was followed by Belgrade, which fell to the Habsburg armies on 18 August 1717, when once again Eugene led the Austrian army to victory against superior forces, advancing for the first time deep into Ottoman territory.